 - If the approver is happy to approve it they reply to the requester and copy in finance@integrityaction.org stating that this is the case.
-This email address is monitored by the Finance Assistant and, in their absence, the Head of Finance and Corporate Services. - If the approver is not happy to approve the document they should reply to the requester giving reasons for their concerns.
+This email address is monitored by the Finance Assistant and, in their absence, the Finance and Compliance Manager. - If the approver is not happy to approve the document they should reply to the requester giving reasons for their concerns.